platformsh/platformsh-docs/src/frameworks/drupal7/apachesolr-module.md

 }
 ```

 Replace `MACHINE_NAME_OF_SOLR_SERVER` with the Drupal machine name of the server you want to override.
-The solr server must already be defined in Drupal and ideally exported to a Feature.
-The most comon machine name used is just `solr`.
+The Solr server must already be defined in Drupal and ideally exported to a Feature.
+The most common machine name used is just `solr`.

 ## Relationships configuration